-The IUP Hospitality Management Program can trace its roots back to 1916, when a Household Arts and Science course in cooking was first offered at what was then the Indiana Normal School.
+The Department of Hospitality Management at IUP traces its roots back to 1916 when a Household Arts and Science course in cooking was first offered at what was then Indiana Normal School.

-This course of study proved so popular that, by 1930, cooking courses were being conducted out of two food production laboratories located in what is now McElhaney Hall.
-In addition to the two laboratories, this building also featured a dining room utilized by students enrolled in the food production courses to sample and evaluate their prepared products.
+The Household Arts and Science cooking course proved so successful that, by 1930, the courses were being conducted out of two food laboratories in what is now McElhaney Hall.
+In addition, these facilities also featured a dining room utilized by the class to sample and evaluate its prepared products.

-In 1965, when the Indiana Normal School was granted university status, the food production courses were organized into the Department of Institutional Management, recognizing the business orientation of the curriculum.
-The department name was changed to the Department of Food Service Management in 1971 to reflect the inclusion of commercial operations management into the curriculum.
-In 1973, the department name was changed to the Department of Food and Nutrition.
+In 1965, when the institution was granted university status, the expanded food production courses were organized under the Department of Institutional Management.
+The department name was changed to the Department of Food Service Management in 1971 to reflect the inclusion of commercial operations management into the program.
+The department continued to evolve and again was renamed the Department of Food and Nutrition in 1973.

 Fraud, Waste, and Abuse Hotline

 1011 South Drive, Indiana, Pa.
 15705 | 724-357-2100